 Crowdpurr allows your audience to play trivia together as teams!
 It's the battle of the branches!
 The battle of the sexes!
 The battle of the siblings!
 East Coast versus West Coast.
 North versus South.
 USA versus Europe!
 We've seen it all here at Crowdpurr.
-Crowdpurr's Team Modes provide amazing flexibility to create the ultimate team battle for your organization, live event, or family holiday or game-night!
+Crowdpurr's Team Modes provide amazing flexibility to create the ultimate team battle for your organization, live event, family holiday, or game night!

-There are two Team Modes that you can enable on any standard Crowdpurr Trivia game.
+There are two Team Modes that you can enable on any standard Crowdpurr Trivia and Bingo Game.
 Team Modes are available to all Crowdpurr Plans including the free Basic Plan.
-Using the various modes explained below, your teams can be altogether at the same table at an event or spread far and wide across the globe.
+Using the various modes explained below, your teams can be sitting all together at the same table at an event or spread far and wide across the globe.

-Any standard Crowdpurr Trivia Game (i.e. non-CPQ Survivor Mode) can instantly be turned into a Team Trivia game by enabling one of the below Team Modes.
-You can either use the Team Trivia shortcut on the Create Experiences page to make a new Team Trivia Game.
+Any standard Crowdpurr Trivia or Bingo Game (i.e. non-Survivor Mode) can instantly be turned into a Team Trivia game by enabling one of the below Team Modes.
+You can also use the Team Trivia shortcut on the Create Experiences page to make a new Team Trivia Game.

-If you have already created a Trivia Game, simply go to the green Settings tab on the Experience Dashboard, click the Team Modes heading, and enable the specific Team Mode you want for your Trivia Game.
+If you've already created a Trivia Game, simply go to the green Settings tab on the Experience Dashboard, click the Team Modes heading, and enable the specific Team Mode you want for your Trivia or Bingo Game.

-By default, Crowdpurr sets all Trivia Games to Individual Mode.
-Crowdpurr assumes that a Trivia Game will be played by individual players on their mobile devices competing against one another.
-Each player that joins the game is asked for their nickname so they can be displayed on the Crowd Rankings tab and on all player mobile devices.
+By default, Crowdpurr sets all newly-created Trivia and Bingo Games to Individual Mode.
+Crowdpurr assumes that these games will be played by individual players on their mobile devices competing against one another.
+Each player that joins the game is asked for their Nickname so they can be displayed on the Rankings tab and on all players' mobile devices.
 All players are ranked individually on the Rankings Leaderboard.

 Basic Team Mode

-The Trivia Game proceeds much like a standard individual Trivia Game except instead of the results and rankings being for individuals, they are for the various teams.
+The Trivia Game proceeds much like a standard individual Trivia or Bingo Game except instead of the results and rankings being for individuals, they are for the various teams.

-The advantage to Basic Team Mode is your teams can choose their own team name when the team leader first joins the Trivia Game on the Mobile View.
-The disadvantage is only one player actually plays on their mobile device.
-The rest of the team-members must follow along on the Crowdpurr Projector View that you will display to your entire audience.
+The advantage of Basic Team Mode is your teams can choose their own team name when the team leader first joins the Trivia Game on the Participant View.
+The disadvantage is only one player actually plays on their mobile device while the rest of the team members must follow along on the Crowdpurr Presentation View that you will display to your entire audience.

 Advanced Team Mode

-When Advanced Team Mode is selected, you, as the host of the Trivia Game will enter all available teams prior to the start of your event.
+When Advanced Team Mode is selected, you, as the host of the game will enter all available teams prior to the start of your event.
 Check out some examples of how you can create team names under this mode:

 - Based on gender in a Men vs. Women game (for example)

-- Or based on any other factor that you can easily define team names!
+- Or based on any other factor that you can use to easily define team names!

 You can even create fun arbitrary team names (e.g. Davids, Goliaths, etc.) as long as your individual players know which team they belong to when joining.
 Alternatively, you can allow players to choose their own team to join.